 Thanks to its compact structure, Vienna is particularly pedestrian friendly.
 Its beautiful parks, such as those lining the Ringstrasse boulevard, are ideal for whiling away the hours surrounded by greenery.
 Yet the nearest subway, tram, or bus stop is never far away.
-Vienna has an excellent public transportation network that runs for more than 1,000 kilometers (five subway lines, 29 tram lines, 145 bus routes and S-Bahn commuter railway lines).
-More than 1,200 kilometers of environment-friendly cycle paths, bike lanes and cycling routes await discovery in Vienna, with the Citybike scheme among the options for pedal power.
+Vienna has an excellent public transportation network and more than 1,300 kilometers of environment-friendly cycle paths, bike lanes and cycling routes await discovery in Vienna, with the Citybike scheme among the options for pedal power.
 Found in 120 docking stations dotted around the city, the 1,500 Citybikes can also be used by visitors.
 The first hour is free, with a nominal fee for each additional hour.
 Anyone looking to let someone else take on all the hard work should hail a Faxi (a portmanteau of the German words for bicycle and taxi) The three-wheeled rickshaws can accommodate two passengers.

 Smart technologies make life in the city easier and better, bringing benefits to visitors as well as residents.
-The availability of free wireless internet access, mobile websites and apps is another way in which Vienna is a smart city.
-Free wireless internet access can be enjoyed in many of the capital’s public spaces – including at the Tourist Info on Albertinaplatz, on Rathausplatz, on Stephansplatz, in the MuseumsQuartier, on the Naschmarkt, in the Prater park, on the Danube Island, on the Westbahnhof train station concourse and at countless hotels, cafés and bars.
+Free wireless internet access can be enjoyed in many of the capital’s public spaces – including at the Tourist Info on Albertinaplatz, on Rathausplatz, on Stephansplatz, in the MuseumsQuartier, on the Naschmarkt, in the Prater park, on the Danube Island and at countless hotels, cafés and bars.